wagner-austin/model-trainer/DESIGN.md

 - Language (Core/API): Python 3.11+
   - Strict typing: mypy (strict mode), no `typing.Any`, no `typing.cast`.
   - Pydantic v2 for all data models (configs, DTOs, results).
 Prefer `BaseModel` with `extra="forbid"` and `validate_assignment=True`.
 Avoid `@dataclass` for these shapes.
-  - FastAPI + Uvicorn for API with typed routes and models.
+- FastAPI + Hypercorn for API with typed routes and models.
   - Hugging Face: Transformers, Datasets, Tokenizers.
   - PyTorch (CPU) for training; CPU threading configured explicitly.
   - Ruff + mypy in pre-commit; black/ruff format if adopted by repo.